JoelLisenby/light-accessibility-crawler/README.md

-# lightcrawler
+# light-accessibility-crawler
-Crawl a website and run it through Google lighthouse and output results in html file.
+Crawl a website, run it through Google Chrome Lighthouse accessibility audits, then output results in html file.

-Upon completion the output will be saved in results.html file in the directory the command is run from.
+Upon completion the output will be saved in a output.html file in the directory the command is run from.

 ```bash
 npm install --save-dev lightcrawler